STEPS TO GET YOUR HOME LISTED ON THE MLS

 Agents that have buyers that want to see your home will schedule showing through Showing Time Showing Service.
 Showing Time with then contact Seller by voice message, text or email to schedule all showing appointments, eliminating the worry of missing phone calls from an agent.
 The seller will then confirm or reject the showing appointment.
 No showing will be completed without the sellers approval first.
 Buyers that do not have an agent that search for homes on the internet will contact Mink Realty to schedule a showing.
 Mink Realty forward those calls to you and you will make arrangements to show that buyer your own home.

 This option will provide you with valuable feedback from each showing.
 Once your home has been shown, a survey is emailed to that agent.
 The agent then completes the survey and the results are emailed back to the seller and Mink Realty.
-We feel that this option is a "must have" for only $30.00.

 Offers made on Seller's property will come directly to Mink Realty, at which time the Seller will be immediately notified and the offer forwarded by email.
 If e-mail is not an option for you, we will make other arrangements for a small fee.
 Once the offer is received, Seller will either accept, reject or make counter offer, and return to Mink Realty who will forward on to the Buyer's agent.
 All related correspondence during the offer/counter-offer phase must go through Mink Realty.
 If a buyer that does not have an agent wants to write an offer on your home after the sellers showed the buyer their home, the seller should contact Mink Realty.
 We will write up the offer and assist both buyer and seller to get from contract to closing.
 This is DUAL agency.